lejocodes/vb-tasks/INTERVIEW_QUESTIONS.md

 ## 7. Debugging & Troubleshooting

-### Question 7.1 🟢
+### Question 7.1 🟡
-**Q:** A user reports that they can't see any tasks on the dashboard, but the login works.
-How would you debug this?
+**Q:** You're receiving reports of intermittent 401 errors in production.
+Walk me through your systematic debugging approach, including what monitoring you'd implement.

 **Looking for:**
-- Check browser console
-- Network tab inspection
+- Token expiration edge cases
+- Clock skew issues
-- JWT token validity
+- Race conditions in token refresh
-- API response examination
-- State inspection with Redux DevTools
+- Distributed tracing setup
+- Error aggregation tools
+- User session analytics
+- Synthetic monitoring

 ### Question 7.2 🟡
 **Q:** The application is running slowly when displaying the task list.
 What tools and techniques would you use to identify the performance bottleneck?